 Your exposure to light throughout the day has a lot of importance when it comes to your sleep.
 During the day, you should do your best to get outside and make sure you give yourself a lot of exposure to bright light.
 However, at night, you should refrain from bright and jarring lights.
 All of this can keep your circadian rhythm healthy and help your body know when it’s time for sleep, and when it’s time for being awake.

 As best as you can, it is a good idea to keep a regular sleeping schedule if at all possible.
 This way your body can get in a rhythm and you will enjoy a much more restful sleep at night.
 If you are constantly going to bed and getting up at different times, it will be hard for your body to adapt.
 While it can be hard initially to make this a habit, it will be well worth it if you can do it successfully.

 Most Americans consume at least a little bit of caffeine every day.
 While this is fine if done in the morning or early afternoon, you generally want to stop having caffeine by the late-afternoon at the latest.
 Caffeine intake in the evening has been known to make it difficult for some people to fall asleep.
 It can stop your body from relaxing naturally, making it hard to prepare yourself for sleep.

 Wind Down Before Going to Sleep

 If you want to get better rest during your sleep at night, it is a good idea to wind down before actually going to bed.
 You should have some sort of relaxation routine designed to get your body and mind ready for bed.
-This could be a nice bath, reading a book, meditating or listening to music.
+This could be a nice bath with some scented soy candles, reading a book, meditating or listening to music.
 Doing this, and avoiding the potentially harmful blue light of TVs and your mobile devices, can help give you a better chance of having a good sleep.